Metro by T-Mobile: Merger with T-Mobile

+In February 2012, Sprint Nextel Corporation pursued a plan to buy MetroPCS, though the plan was rejected by Sprint's board of directors shortly before it was due to be announced.

-In October 2012, the company, known then as MetroPCS, reached an agreement to merge with T-Mobile USA.
+In October 2012, MetroPCS reached an agreement to merge with T-Mobile USA.
+Shortly after the announcement, Sprint was reported to be considering a rival bid.
 A reverse merger for MetroPCS, the deal closed on May 1, 2013.
 The combined company, now known as T-Mobile US, began trading on the New York Stock Exchange.
 On June 21, 2015, the legacy MetroPCS CDMA network was decommissioned, and customers were migrated to the company's LTE network.

 At the time of the merger, T-Mobile had about 32 million subscribers, to which MetroPCS added around 9 million.

 In 2012, there was a series of armed robberies in Metro stores which was attributed to low security measures.

 In the same year, T-Mobile and Metro became some of the earliest companies to offer unlimited data plans.

 Rebranding

 MetroPCS logo from January 2002, until its rebrand in 2018.

-On September 24, 2018, T-Mobile announced that it would relaunch the brand as Metro by T-Mobile (a move that would take effect two weeks later), introducing new unlimited plans offering bundled features such as Amazon Prime subscriptions and Google One storage, and announcing that the brand aims to be the first prepaid mobile carrier to offer 5G in 2019.
+On September 24, 2018, T-Mobile announced that it would relaunch the brand as Metro by T-Mobile (a move that would take effect two weeks later), introducing new unlimited plans offering bundled features such as Amazon Prime subscriptions and Google One storage, and announcing that the brand aimed to be the first prepaid mobile carrier to offer 5G in 2019.
 T-Mobile stated that these changes would help to reduce the negative stigmas associated with MetroPCS's prepaid services, by aligning them with other well-known brands as value-added services, and placing a larger emphasis on its use of T-Mobile's network.
 The renamed carrier launched in early October 2018.
 At the time of the name change, T-Mobile's subscriber number had increased to around 75 million and Metro's had doubled to around 18 million users and had increased their nationwide market reach from around 12 to 100 markets.

 Corporate affairs

 Products

 Metro is T-Mobile US's branch of prepaid services, currently offering a large variety of smartphones and four data plans as of March 18, 2019.

-Metro conducts its operations on their physical store locations only, in contrast with other prepaid brands that offer services on physical locations and online.